Adlink-ROS/pps-in-dts/README.md

 Now, the PPS input is ready to use.

+**Note:** If a timeout occurs, please check the PPS wiring between DB50 Pin #21 of the RQX-59G and your PPS generator.

 # Remove and Restore

 If PPS_IN is no logger needed, you can enter below command to restore the original device tree: